dysthesis/moirai/NOTES.md

 - a _log_ of time intervals in which it was worked on (with an optional associated description or note for each interval),
 - a _log_ of the state changes (excluding undos),
 - a weight (this would be equivalent to _priorities_ in traditional task management utilities),
+- an effort estimate, and
-- optionally, an associated project,
+- optionally, an associated project.

 ## Dependencies